Unbalanced Three Phase System

 Because that line will draw more current than the other two.

-• Reduced lifetime of machine by increased heat.
+• Reduced lifetime of machine by increased heat and stress.

 Properties of Unbalanced Three-Phase System